DarkSynopsis/LumaLocaleRegionAutoSetter/README.md

 Make sure "Enable game patching" option is on in the Luma config menu (Hold SELECT on boot)\
 That is pretty much it, run the homebrew, on first launch it will create a code.ips file so it can tell you if Game Patching\
 was found to be Enabled or not (Will always say Disabled in 3dsx version)\
-From there on hitting the "A" button will create any locale files you are missing.
+From there on hitting the "A" button will create any locale files you are missing.\
+If the CIA is still saying Game patching is disabled and you are certain its not its possible you ran a previous version of this homebrew and would need to delete the code.ips found in "/luma/titles/0004000005445000/" or feel free to ignore the line if you are sure Game patching is enabled.

 ## Other Info
 Don't know much C Programming, this just seemed like a quick fun project! sure the code is a mess but it works\